dbmi-bgm/cgap-pipeline/README.md

 ```

 ### Version updates

+#### v23
+* modified dbNSFP plugin for VEP to allow for annotation of non-missense variants
+* replaced GNU Parallel with xargs to improve error detection
+* turned off mounting to improve error detection

 #### v22
 * modified VEP to bring PhyloP30, PhyloP100, PhastCons100, and CADD Phred scores from source files instead of from dbNSFP